AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 Channels will consume 1⁄128 AE/t per node they traverse.
-This means that by adding an <ItemLink id="controller" /> for a network with 8 devices and over 96 nodes, your power usage might actually decrease power consumption because it changes how channels are allocated.
+This means that by adding an <ItemLink id="controller" /> for a network with 8 devices and over 96 nodes, your power consumption might actually decrease because it changes how channels are allocated.

 Of note, **CHANNELS HAVE NOTHING TO DO WITH CABLE COLOR**.
-All cable color does is make cables not connect.
+All cable color does is prevent cables from connecting.

 ## Channel Routing